HQarroum/awesome-iot/README.md

  - [OpenHAB](http://www.openhab.org/) - The openHAB runtime is a set of OSGi bundles deployed on an OSGi framework (Equinox).
 It is therefore a pure Java solution and needs a JVM to run.
 Being based on OSGi, it provides a highly modular architecture, which even allows adding and removing functionality during runtime without stopping the service.
  - [Gobot](http://gobot.io/) - Gobot is a framework for robotics, physical computing, and the Internet of Things, written in the Go programming language.
  - [Home Assistant](https://github.com/home-assistant/home-assistant) - Home Assistant is a home automation platform running on Python 3.
 The goal of Home Assistant is to be able to track and control all devices at home and offer a platform for automating control.
+ - [Lightweight MQTT Machine Network](http://lwmqn.github.io/) - LWMQN is an open source project that follows part of OMA LWM2M v1.0 specification and uses the IP-base Smart Object model to meet the minimum requirements of machine network management.
+It provides both server-side and machine-side libraries to make full-stack IoT development possible with JavaScript and Node.js.
+See also: IPSO Alliance [Technical Archive](http://www.ipso-alliance.org/ipso-community/resources/technical-archive/).

 #### Middlewares